Benefits of cobra Bracing

 enhances long-term stability

-By linking key limbs, bracing spreads forces and limits sharp shocks.
+By linking key limbs, cobra bracing spreads forces and limits sharp shocks.
 The tree keeps natural movement, builds strength and stays stable in storms.

 With routine checks and small pruning cuts, support can last for many years and reduce unplanned work.